-- The above-mentioned condition cannot be applied if the borrower’s contribution with convergence support from other scheme is more than 25% of the project’s cost.
+- The above-mentioned condition cannot be applied if the borrower’s contribution with convergence support from other schemes is more than 25% of the project’s cost.

 - The interest rate is the lowest applicable rate set by the bank for this loan category, not exceeding [base rate (MCLR) + 3%+ tenor premium].

-- Enterprises in services, trading, and manufacturing sector can take this business loan.
+- Enterprises in the services, trading, and manufacturing sector can take this business loan.